Redistribution (Australia): Western Australia

 A redistribution of federal election divisions in Western Australia was undertaken in 2020, due to changes in the state's representation entitlement.
-The determinations were announced on 3 June 2021, and abolished the Division of Stirling.
+The determinations were made on 2 August 2021, and abolished the Division of Stirling.

+Due to changes in the state's representation entitlement, Western Australia gained a seat in the 2024 redistribution.
+In the draft redistribution announced on 31 May 2024, the new seat was proposed to be named Bullwinkel.
+The redistribution was formalised and gazetted on 24 September 2024.

 Victoria

 A redistribution of federal electoral divisions in Victoria commenced on 4 September 2017, due to changes in the state's representation entitlement.
-The determinations were announced on 20 June 2018, and created a 38th electoral division named Fraser (notionally a safe Labor).
+The determinations were made on 13 July 2018, and created a 38th electoral division named Fraser (notionally a safe Labor).

 Several divisions were also renamed: Batman to Cooper (after William Cooper), McMillan to Monash (after Sir John Monash), Melbourne Ports to Macnamara (after Dame Jean Macnamara) and Murray to Nicholls (after Sir Douglas and Lady Nicholls).
 A proposal to rename Corangamite to Cox (after swimming instructor May Cox) did not proceed.

 The Coalition notionally lost the seat of Dunkley and Corangamite to Labor in the redistribution.

 Another redistribution in Victoria was finalised and gazetted on 26 July 2021, creating a 39th electoral division named Division of Hawke (notionally a safe Labor).
 None of the existing 38 divisions were notionally lost in the redistribution.

+Due to another change in the state's representation entitlement, Victoria underwent a third consecutive redistribution in 2024 which would abolish a seat and returning the entitlement to 38 seats.
+In the draft redistribution announced on 31 May 2024, the seat of Higgins was proposed to be abolished.
+The redistribution was formalised and gazetted on 17 October 2024.